NATO prepares for nuclear drills

 “This is routine training, which happens every year, to keep our deterrent safe, secure and effective,” NATO secretary-general Jens Stoltenberg told reporters on Tuesday.
 The exercise, known as Steadfast Noon, will be held next week.
 It typically brings together dozens of aircraft from member nations and practices a nuclear strike mission.
 The jets typically don’t carry live warheads.

 US President Joe Biden warned last week that Russia and the West face a greater threat of nuclear “Armageddon” than at any time since the Cuban Missile Crisis 40 years ago.
-President Vladimir Putin has vowed that Russia will use “all the means available to us” to defend its people and territory – a statement that Washington and its NATO allies perceived as a threat to deploy nuclear weapons.
+President Vladimir Putin has vowed that Russia will use “all the means available to us” to defend its people and territory – a statement that Washington and its NATO allies have interpreted as a threat to deploy nuclear weapons.

 Asked whether the 30 NATO members had discussed the potential for the Steadfast Noon drill to cause a miscalculation amid heightened tensions with Russia, Stoltenberg dismissed such concern.
 “Now is the right time to be firm and to be clear that NATO is there to protect and defend all allies.
 And this is a long-time-planned exercise, actually planned before the invasion of Ukraine.”